1. Home

 Now that you’ve located the files, you need to edit them one by one.

-After that, place a “#” in from of every line (1) which will comment on those lines, and then click on the Save button (2):
+After that, place a “#” in front of every line (1) which will comment on those lines, and then click on the Save button (2):

 After that, locate the other file called wordfence-waf.php, click the right mouse button on it, and select Rename: